iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 **Iter8** is the release engineering platform for cloud native apps.

 Iter8 is designed for **DevOps, SRE, and MLOps teams** interested in maximizing release velocity and business value with their apps while protecting end-user experience.
-Use Iter8 for SLO validation, A/B testing and progressive rollouts of K8s apps/ML models.
+Use Iter8 for SLO validation, A/B testing, and progressive rollouts of K8s apps/ML models.

 ## What is an Iter8 experiment?
 Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation, A/B(/n) testing and progressive rollouts as shown below.